MirzaRizwan02/Getting-Started-With-NODE-JS/Dependencies & Connection.md

   - You can check out for dependencies at [https://www.npmjs.com/](https://www.npmjs.com/)

-  - The first few dependencies that you need to download are:
+  - The first few dependencies that you need to download are :

     - http
     - express